moparisthebest/wireguard-proxy/README.md

                                           requires --tls-cert also
  -tc, --tls-cert <ip:port>                TLS cert to listen with,
                                           requires --tls-key also
+ Note: with both --tls-key and --tls-cert,
+       - means stdin,
+       also the same file can work for both if you combine them into one pem file

  Common Options:
  -h, --help                      print this usage text